Felipe Rezende

 • Último lote (curated by Daniel Rangel), Museu de Arte Contemporânea da Bahia, Salvador/BA, Brazil

-• O diálogo criativo das materialidades (curated by Gabriela Sá and Cecília Ribeiro), Magalhães e Gouvêa Escritório de Arte, São Paulo/SP, Brazil
+• O diálogo criativo das materialidades (curated by Gabriela Sá e Cecília Ribeiro), Magalhães e Gouvêa Escritório de Arte, São Paulo/SP, Brazil

-• Polissemia Política (curated by Danillo Villa and Michelle Sommer), Divisão de Artes Plásticas, Universidade Estadual de Londrina/PR, Brazil
+• Polissemia Política (curated by Curadoria de Danillo Villa e Michelle Sommer), Divisão de Artes Plásticas da Universidade Estadual de Londrina/PR, Brazil

-• Prefiro não (organized by João Livra and Silvio De Camilis), Quase Espaço, São Paulo/SP, Brazil
+• Prefiro não (organized by João Livra e Silvio De Camilis), Quase Espaço, São Paulo/SP, Brazil

 • Salón ACME No. 11, Proyectos Públicos, Mexico City, Mexico